Ennomines

 (NCBI-index: 104490)

 During a moth session in a nature reserve with many trees, the Bordered White (Bupalus piniaria) was attracted to the bright light.
-In the resting position, this geometer moth keeps its wings folded up, unlike many other geometer moths.
+In the resting position, this geometer moth keeps its wings folded, unlike many other geometer moths.
 The white longitudinal stripe and dark transverse lines on the bottom of the hindwing are visible.
-In the male, the ground color of the top of the wings varies from white to yellow.
+In the male, the ground colour of the top of the wings varies from white to yellow.
 A brown zone can be seen along the dorsum of both wings, which extends broadly at the apex of the forewing towards the costa.
-The female is more yellow-brown and does not have those dark edges and dark apex.
-The wingspan is 34-40mm and the flight period is from May to the end of July.
+The female is more yellow-brown and has no dark edges and apex.
+The wingspan is 34-40mm, and the flight period is from May to the end of July.
 Host plant: Pine.
 Dutch name: Dennenspanner.
 Frisian name: Dinnespanner.

 Flying period: